Room Domain Join User Guide

 - This network environment must have a domain running in it.

-- Your network domain must not set any password rotation policies for the service and admin accounts.
+- Your network domain must not set any password rotation policies for the service and admin user accounts.

 - Your network domain must use private addresses as defined by RFC 1918:

 RFC 1918 defines the following address ranges as private,

 - 10.0.0.0/8 (addresses 10.0.0.0 through 10.255.255.255 inclusive)